 We're here to steer you towards the very best cheap sat nav sales.
 Our price comparison tools below displays the latest buying options for the best sat nav deals on a selection of the best-selling models out there.
-And with Black Friday arriving soon, there could be some extra special discounts on the way - we'll be sure to mention them here too.

 A new sat nav can give your car an instant upgrade.
 If you have an older vehicle, the right sat nav can bring it right up to date.
 Today's budget sat navs are more accurate than DVD-based sat-navs that cost thousands of pounds just a few years ago.
 Many modern sat navs deliver hands-free calls as well, making driving safer for cars without that feature built in.

 It's worth bearing in mind that not all cheap sat navs are created equal.
 Features like live traffic updates might cost a little more, but could make a world of difference if you often find yourself stuck in a jam.

 The latest cheap sat nav sales

 The big attraction here is lifetime mapping and live traffic information, but it’s an impressive device too.
 There’s a five-inch, dual-orientation touchscreen with pinch to zoom display, customizable driver alerts to warn you about hazards such as sharp curves or school zones, smartphone notifications, hands-free control and Bluetooth integration for hands-free calling.
 Voice control can be a little flaky but the phone integration is very good.
 Like all Garmin sat-nav devices, the directions take a plain-English approach, suggesting you turn after specific landmarks rather than just telling you how far it is before the next direction change.